-- Who can raise complaints (i.e. all stakeholders); - Where, when, and how community members can file complaints (to agreed during the stakeholder engagement process); - Who is responsible for receiving and responding to complaints; - What sort of response complainants can expect from the company, including timing of response; and - What other rights and protection are guaranteed.
+- What project-level mechanisms are capable of delivering and what benefits complainants can receive from using the company's grievance mechanism, as opposed to other resolution mechanisms; - Who can raise complaints (i.e. all stakeholders); - Where, when, and how community members can file complaints (to agree during the stakeholder engagement process); - Who is responsible for receiving and responding to complaints; - What sort of response complainants can expect from the company, including timing of response; and - What other rights and protection are guaranteed.